This post will tell you how to increase book sales on amazon, primarily by using categories and keywords.

-When you pick something more specific, you are multiplying your potential visibility opportunities rather than restricting them.
+When you pick something more specific, you are multiplying your potential visibility opportunities rather than restricting them, and more successfully promoting your book.
 Each one of those sub-categories has a Top 100 of its own, and qualifying on those charts requires a much more manageable number of sales.
 If your book is doing particularly well, you will appear on a number of Top 100 lists, all of which will bring you new readers.

 Wherever possible, it’s wise to choose categories in which you can compete.
 Let’s say you have written a Contemporary Inspirational Romance, more Nicholas Sparks than Fifty Shades.
 If you pick Romance > Contemporary as a category you will need a rank of #500 or better to hit the back of the Top 100, which is 200 sales a day, or more.
 It’s a competitive category.